easitab/EasitGoWebservice/docs/v2/Import-GOAssetItem.md

 ### -SSO

 Used if system is using SSO with IWA (Active Directory).
+Not needed when using SSO with SAML2.<br>
-Not need when using SAML2
+Cmdlet will use the credentials of the current user to send the web request.

 ```yaml
 Type: SwitchParameter